Decipher/textimage/README.txt

 Drupal 8 version
 ================

-Notes:
-1) the port to Drupal 8 is in development.
-PLEASE EXPECT CHANGES TO API AND CONFIGURATION THAT MAY LEAD TO THE NEED TO UNINISTALL/REINSTALL THE MODULE.
-There is no support yet to updates between different builds of the development branch.
-2) As of alpha2, Textimage will require the Image Effects module to be installed and configured before installation.
-3) In alpha3, the 'Textimage Text' image effect will most likely be dropped and replaced by an equivalent effect in the Image Effects module - THIS WILL REQUIRE TO UNINISTALL/REINSTALL THE MODULE, AND IMAGE STYLES USING THE TEXTIMAGE TEXT EFFECT WILL BREAK.

-There is a number of core issues that need to be addressed before a stable
+There are a number of core issues that need to be addressed before a stable
 release:
 ==========================================================================
 Blockers: